Three basic functions of language: Informative, Expressive, and Directive Language

 theclassroom.com

-With that being said, expressive language is useful in a general and in a colloquial sense in literature because it can be written as an onomatopoeia, which certainly has a great deal of power, as it can describe the sounds we hear and the noises of every day life.
+Expressive language is useful because it is often figurative.
+For instance, as onomatopoeia, it can describe the sounds we hear and the noises of every day life.
 BOOM!
 BLAM!
 KAPOW!
+Such expression is figurative language.

 Conversely, receptive language, is your ability to comprehend these emotions.
 You are receiving information and therefore receptive to the information given to you.